 Queens Hotel map

 Originally the road layout here was such that cyclists could proceed straight across from Fauconberg /Queens Circus to Imperial Sq.
 The road was altered to enable the former road train to turn but entailed a new layout which meant cyclists had to perform a right turn without any protection in a central refuge.
 This was a layout we had objected to.
-This is an important route for cyclists.

 Solution: Re-design layout.